gylli251/PlexDoctor/README.md

 - More?

 ## Requirements
-- Plex 3.8 or above
 - Python 3.7+
+- Plex account connected to a server :)

 ## Plans to add